 How does it work?

-The ‘Green Socks’ clause is intended to encourage balance and equal standing between all the partners, since each partner knows the clause could be enforced against that partner.
+The ‘Green Socks’ clause is intended to encourage balance and equal standing between all the partners in a partnership agreement, since each partner knows the clause could be enforced against that partner.

 Each partner knows that as well as benefiting from the clause, the partner could also potentially suffer from it.
 It can be a powerful incentive for an errant and difficult partner to conform.